ADEA DHCAS Applicants

 - Entry Level Postbaccalaureate

-These programs offer a master’s degree in dental hygiene for licensed dental hygienists who have graduated from a CODA-accredited dental hygiene program.
+These programs offer a master’s degree in dental hygiene for licensed dental hygienists who have graduated from a CODA-accredited dental hygiene program and hold a bachelor’s degree.

 (Right click on the button, and open the link in a new window.)